Kwame Ampadu

-Patrick Kwame Ampadu (born 20 December 1970) is an Irish football coach and former player who is an assistant coach for Columbus Crew under Wilfried Nancy.
+Patrick Kwame Ampadu (born 20 December 1970) is an Irish football coach and former player who was last an assistant manager for Celtic under Wilfried Nancy.
 He previously was an assistant coach for Monaco.
 A midfielder, Ampadu featured for clubs Arsenal, Swansea City, Leyton Orient and Exeter City in his playing career.
 He also played for the Republic of Ireland U21 national team.

 Early life

 Ampadu was born in Bradford, West Yorkshire, England, to an Irish mother and Ghanaian father.
 Ampadu subsequently moved with his parents to Dublin, Ireland, where he was raised.
 He undertook his primary and secondary education at O'Connell's School in Dublin where his schoolmates included future footballer Jeff Kenna.
 At a young age he took up the sport of hurling but thereafter found himself to be quite proficient at football as well.

 Playing career

 Ampadu first played in Irish youth football for Sherrard United and Belvedere before joining Arsenal in July 1988.

 His debut came in a 3–1 win away to Derby County on 24 March 1990.
 He went on to have loan spells at Plymouth Argyle and West Bromwich Albion the following season, before making a permanent move to the latter in June 1991.

 Ampadu spent three years at West Bromwich Albion before moving to Swansea City in February 1994.
 He played in Swansea City's 1994 Football League Trophy win at Wembley.
 He also reached the 1997 Football League Third Division play-off final with the Swans.
 He moved to Leyton Orient in May 1998 making 72 league appearances in two seasons but missing the Third Division play-offs in 1998–99 through injury.
 He then had a spell at Exeter City where he scored twice against Swindon Town in the League Cup and Dagenham & Redbridge in the league.
 In January 2005 he played in Exeter's memorable 0–0 draw at Old Trafford in the FA Cup.
 Ampadu then had stints with Newport County and Tiverton Town where his playing days eventually came to an end in 2006.